 In a city known for its culinary history, it’s unsurprising that there’s a thriving coffee culture here as well.
 Coffee has been imported to the Port of New Orleans for centuries, and today, you can taste all sorts of local varieties, including the famous chicory blend.
-We’ve rounded up a list of local coffee shops by neighborhood, so you can kick start your day in NOLA like a local.
+We’ve rounded up a list of local coffee shops by neighborhood, so you can kick-start your day in NOLA like a local.

 French Truck Coffee has quickly expanded to a few locations across New Orleans for good reason.
 The iconic Uptown spot, which you’ll recognize by its bright yellow facade, is located in an adorable home on Dryades Street.
 Grab a coffee (you’ll be able to choose from a variety of freshly roasted blends) and sip it on a rocking chair on the porch of the shop.
-Each French Truck location has snacks and plenty of local character - visit the aforementioned Uptown location, or venture to the Lower Garden District, French Quarter, or Downtown to try it, too.
+Each French Truck location has snacks and plenty of local character - visit the aforementioned Uptown location, or venture to the Lower Garden District, French Quarter, Mid-City or downtown to try it too.

 Lower Garden District

 If you’re heading out for a day of exploring the Lower Garden District, make sure to stop by HiVolt for a pour over coffee and a filling breakfast bowl to get you going.
 They also have an impressive selection of vegan treats, as well as teas, sandwiches, salad, smoothies and more.

 Breakfast, brunch, and pastries are all made from scratch at this bakery and coffee shop.
 Megan Forman, the co-owner and Executive Chef at Gracious, was previously Bayona’s pastry chef before opening up this shop.
 Head to Gracious for fresh coffee accompanied by some of the best desserts and breads you’ll find in the Crescent City.
 You can find locations on Prytania Street, St. Charles Avenue (right along the streetcar route) and in Mid-City.